charlesxu90/Machine_Learning_Matlab/README.md

 The codes are MATLAB code.
 Contents of the codes will be:

-1. Linear regression(batch, schochastic, and maximum likelihood)
+1. Linear regression(batch, stochastic, and maximum likelihood)

 2. Bayesian regression